 How can the risks of increasing dependence on IT be managed?

-How does IT contribute to business processes and how can this be assessed?
+How does IT contribute to business processes, and how can this be assessed?

 How can planned IT applications be prioritized with regard to their implementation?

-How can planned and ongoing IT projects be optimally coordinated in a holistic program management?
+How can planned and ongoing IT projects be optimally coordinated in holistic program management?

-What opportunities are there to control IT projects with regard to the achievement of time, budget and result targets?
+What opportunities are there to control IT projects with regard to the achievement of time, budget, and result targets?

 How can the exchange of services between IT and business departments be evaluated and controlled?

-Which methods can be used to support "make-or-buy" decisions in IT and how can the quality of cooperation with external partners be assessed?
+Which methods can be used to support “make-or-buy” decisions in IT, and how can the quality of cooperation with external partners be assessed?

 How can the overall operational performance of the IT department be measured and assessed in a holistic system?

-A set of methods is required that on the hand is comprehensive enough to provide sufficient assistance in answering all the questions listed, and on the other hand has the necessary practicability to find appropriate solutions to specific problems quickly and with a reasonable amount of effort.
+A set of methods is required that, on the one hand, is comprehensive enough to provide sufficient assistance in answering all the questions listed and, on the other hand, has the necessary practicability to find appropriate solutions to specific problems quickly and with a reasonable amount of effort.
 In order to handle this trade-off, organizations are well advised to adhere to the following principles for IT performance measurement (Limited, 2020, p.
 137):

-Conduct strategy reviews according to the internal and external dynamics (e.g., annual reviews may be advisable in a stable environment, less stable environments may require quarterly or even monthly reviews)
+Conduct strategy reviews according to the internal and external dynamics (e.g., annual reviews may be advisable in a stable environment; less stable environments may require quarterly or even monthly reviews).

-Build on the existing strategy and adjust it according to the new requirements (rejecting the whole strategy does not make sense in most cases)
+Build on the existing strategy and adjust it according to the new requirements (rejecting the whole strategy does not make sense in most cases).

-Ensure that budget follows strategy, not the other way around (if economically feasible)
+Ensure that budget follows strategy, not the other way around (if economically feasible).

-Align operational reporting (largely concerned with efﬁciency - “do things right”) to strategic reporting (largely concerned with effectiveness - “do the right things”)
+Align operational reporting (largely concerned with efﬁciency – “do things right”) to strategic reporting (largely concerned with effectiveness – “do the right things”).

 The last principle indicates that there may be different levels when it comes to IT measurement.
-Indeed, the questions raised above relate to different levels of planning, implementation and use of IT in companies, which form the IT performance measurement framework shown below.
+Indeed, the questions raised above relate to different levels of planning, implementation, and use of IT in companies, which form the IT performance measurement framework shown below.

-Levels of IT performance measurement (based on Kesten et al., 2012)
+Levels of IT Performance Measurement (based on Kesten et al., 2012)